goldenac/MPRADesignGenerator/README.md

-enz3FIX | Modified digestion site for enzyme3 (How the sequence should be changed if a digestion site is found in the DNA sequence) entered as a string. | "GCGC.....GGCC" variant_input_path | Path to file containing variant coordinates and ref/alt alleles entered as a string. | "Documents/input_files/variant_input.csv" tag_path | Path to file containing tag sequences entered as a string. | "Documents/input_files/tags.csv" scrambled_path | Path to file containing scrambled sequences entered as a string.
+enz3FIX | Modified digestion site for enzyme3 (How the sequence should be changed if a digestion site is found in the DNA sequence) entered as a string. | "GCGC.....GGCC" variant_input_path | Path to file containing variant coordinates and ref/alt alleles entered as a string. | "Documents/input_files/variant_input.csv" tag_path | Path to file containing tag sequences entered as a string. | "Documents/input_files/tags.csv" sequence_path | Path to file containing scrambled sequences entered as a string.
 This argument is optional. | "Documents/input_files/scrambled_sequences.csv"

 ### Input File Format ###